scientific-python/scientific-python-archive/presentations/accepted/2024-bids/slides.md

 Notes:

-- First course on campus, and probably *the* earliest course on campus, was in Tollman Hall by Fernando and John.
+- Around 2005, first course on campus, and probably *the* earliest course on campus, was in Tollman Hall by Fernando and John.
   Dav Clark, who later was a BIDS fellow, came up from Stanford for the workshop.

 - Ben Herbst, Stéfan's PhD advisor, visits Colorado on sabbatical.
 He